 Throughout pregnancy, sufficient maternal vitamin D levels have also shown to prevent miscarriage risks.
 In a study of 1,684 pregnant women, a twofold increase in miscarriage rates were shown during the first trimester in the women who were deficient in vitamin D (<50nmol/L).3

 Note: Other important nutrients for reducing miscarriage risk include vitamin B6, B12 and folic acid supplementation.

 This is just another reason I highly recommend preconception testing and care accordingly, to optimise levels such as Vitamin D prior to conceiving.
-You can find more in my preconception guide, Glowing Mumma.
+You can find more in my preconception guide, Path To Glowing Mumma.